 Perform these Teacher Actions Expect this Student Experience Do these in the order indicated You should see your students experience the following 1.
 GATHER GATHERING Give students a one-minute warning that exploration time is almost over.
-Then, have the students turn off their screens quickly.
+Have the students turn off their screens quickly when you direct them to stop.
 Students wrap-up their self-guided exploration and turn their full attention to the discussion.
 2. FACILITATE REFLECTING (group) Lead students to discuss the questions below.
-Resist any urge to give them the answers.
-Students share their ideas and refine their ideas in large group discussion.
+Avoid giving them answers.
+Students share ideas and refine their ideas in large group discussion.